-consumer or employee is merely advised of the consequences of entering an appearance, leaving it for the defendant to determine whether there is a lack of jurisdiction in the first place, it can be expected that not many defendants would actually engage in research on the jurisdictional regime.
-This would especially be the case if "information" were given in written form and in a formulaic ("copy-paste") manner (particularly nowadays, when documents served by the court are already accompanied by such an amount of instructions and information that many parties no longer even read all of them carefully).
+positively advise the consumer that it lacks jurisdiction under the Regulation in the first place.
+The practical effect of this issue should not be underestimated.
+If an (unrepresented) consumer or employee is merely advised of the consequences of entering an appearance, leaving it for the defendant to determine whether there is a lack of jurisdiction in the first place, it can be expected that not many defendants would actually engage in research on the jurisdictional regime.
+This would especially be the case if "information" were given in written form and in a formulaic ("copypaste") manner (particularly nowadays, when documents served by the court are already accompanied by such an amount of instructions and information that many parties no longer even read all of them carefully).